 Director, Producer, Editor.
 An original short doc about business-savvy Syrians, Yemenis, Libyans and Iraqis’ lives in Yiwu, a Chinese city that welcomed them with open arms, but without laws recognising refugees, many migrants are worried about how long they will be able to stay in what has become their second home.
 One World Media.

 Director, Co-producer.
-A series of three creative, hybrid animated films based on real stories of people who are on a mission to end modern-day slavery in Vietnam, Mexico and Brazil.
-Now competing at ANIMATOR International Animated Film Festival, International Animated Series Competition.
+Having escaped modern slavery in Mexico, Maria is now on a mission to become a prosecutor and help other survivors rebuild their lives.
+Part of a series of three creative, hybrid animated films based on real stories of people who are on a mission to end modern-day slavery in Vietnam, Mexico and Brazil.
+ANIMATOR International Animated Film Festival, International Animated Series Nomination.